adil192/one_dollar_unistroke_recognizer/README.md

 #### Getting the "perfect" (canonical) shape

 You can get a "perfect" shape from the user's stroke by calling one of the following methods on the `RecognizedUnistroke` object:
 - `convertToCanonicalPolygon()`: Returns the closest template match, scaled and translated to match the input gesture.
 Note that this method returns a list of points, instead of a perfect circle or rectangle like the other methods.
-Shown in red in the examples below.
+(Shown in red in the examples below.)
 - `convertToCircle()`: Returns the radius and center of the best-fit circle.
-Shown in blue in the examples below.
+(Shown in blue in the examples below.)
+- `convertToOval()`: The same as `convertToCircle()` but doesn't take the average of the width and height.
+(Not shown in the examples below.)
 - `convertToRect()`: Returns the `Rect` of the best-fit (bounding box) rectangle.
-Shown in green in the examples below.
+(Shown in green in the examples below.)

 <!-- Show examples from the test/goldens folder in a table -->
 | Circle | Rectangle | Triangle |